yugabyte/yugabyte-db/docs/content/stable/explore/observability/pg-locks.md

 ## Configurable parameters for lock management

-YugabyteDB offers several GUC parameters to customize how locks are queried and displayed, enabling you to tailor the lock information to your specific needs. `yb_locks_min_txn_age` and `yb_locks_max_transactions`, control the filtering and limitation of transactions in lock queries.
+YugabyteDB offers several GUC parameters to customize how locks are queried and displayed, so you can tailor the lock information as needed. `yb_locks_min_txn_age` and `yb_locks_max_transactions`, control the filtering and limitation of transactions in lock queries.

 ### yb_locks_min_txn_age